takeoff-env/takeoff/docs/blueprints.md

 }
 ```

-Currently we don't use the keywords, but will the future CLI took will support these when searching for blueprints.
+Currently we don't use the keywords, but in future the CLI will support these when searching for blueprints.

 ### `takeoff.config.js`